Auditioning for Drama School

-I wasn't particularly knowledgeable about the different drama schools, so I went on the NCDT website and looked at what was available.I knew I wanted to audition at LAMDA, RADA, Central School of Acting, Guildhall but that was about it.
+I wasn't particularly knowledgeable about the different drama schools, so I went on the NCDT website and looked at what was available.I knew I wanted to audition at LAMDA, RADA, Royal Central School of Speech and Drama, Guildhall but that was about it.
 I looked at a lot of websites, and a lot of prospectuses.
 After all that, I honestly think it's only once you visit a place that you know where you'll fit in, and where you like.
-Central said at the audition day that it's not just them auditioning you, it's YOU auditioning THEM.
+Royal Central said at the audition day that it's not just them auditioning you, it's YOU auditioning THEM.
 I think that's very true.
 I knew where I liked, and where I didn't like, as soon as I stepped through the door.
 Different people like different places, so although I would say it's important to ask what people's experiences have been, only you can say whether you feel like you could do a three year course in that institution.

 So I sent off all my applications, and received back audition dates.
-I applied to: Central, RADA, LAMDA, Guildhall, Mountview, East 15, LIPA, Royal Welsh, Bristol Old Vic, and ALRA.
+I applied to: Royal Central, RADA, LAMDA, Guildhall, Mountview, East 15, LIPA, Royal Welsh, Bristol Old Vic, and ALRA.
 Most places ask for one modern and one classical/Shakespearean speech.
 Some give a list.
 MAKE SURE YOU FIND OUT IF THERE IS A LIST.
 Towards the end of my time at Central I was asked to help with the audition process.
 The amount of people that just didn't get a recall because they didn't have a speech from the list was astounding.
 Read and re-read the instructions from each drama school as they're bound to be different.

 Each audition is different.
 My first was at Central, and I fell in love with it as soon as I walked up the front steps.
 I liked the fact that everyone was different, and there was no Central 'type'.
 They were very honest in my recall, and gave me advice for future auditions.
 Central is also the only place that give you written feedback if you don't get a place.